tensara/tensara/README.md

 ## Sponsors

-Thank you to our sponsors who help make tensara possible:
+Thank you to our sponsors who help make Tensara possible:

 - [Modal](https://www.modal.com?utm_source=github&utm_medium=github&utm_campaign=tensara) - Modal lets you run
 jobs in the cloud, by just writing a few lines of Python.
 Customers use Modal to deploy Gen AI models at large scale,